We are ISA, the Socio-Environmental Institute

-Since 1994 we have been working alongside indigenous, quilombola and extractivist communities, our historical partners, to develop solutions that protect their territories, strengthen their culture and traditional knowledge, raise their political profile and develop sustainable economies.
+Since 1994, we have been working alongside indigenous, quilombola, and extractive communities, our historic partners, to develop solutions that protect their territories, strengthen their culture and traditional knowledge, raise their political profile, and develop sustainable economies.

 Beto Ricardo, founding partner of ISA

-Since 2001, ISA is an Oscip – Civil Society Organization of Public Interest.
-We have teams and permanent offices in São Paulo, the Federal District and four Amazonian states, in addition to long-term commitments with partners in the Vale do Ribeira, Xingu and Rio Negro regions.
+Since 2001, ISA has been a Civil Society Organization of Public Interest (OSCIP).
+We have permanent teams and offices in São Paulo, the Federal District, and four Amazonian states, as well as long-term commitments with partners in the Ribeira Valley, Xingu, and Rio Negro regions.

-Our mission is to defend Brazilian socio-environmental diversity, whether in the corridors of Brasília or on the forest floor.
+Our mission is to defend Brazil's socio-environmental diversity, whether in the corridors of Brasília or on the forest floor.

 CHECK OUT